Phyos-Essays/Celebrities-Of-Myanmar/Goodwill or Suffering.md

 According to my habit, I feel cheerful when I see promising children and when I see incapable ones, I feel down-hearted.

-Last year (1963-1964), I left Yangon for mawlamyaing very often and vice versa.
+Last year (1963-1964), I left Yangon for Mawlamyaing very often and vice versa.
 The times I visited there was so many.
 Every times, I took train.
 It was so boring that I gazed somewhere when I felt bored on the train.